 Be One Resources, ChurchofJesusChrist.org

 “A Member’s Personal Reflections on Race and Priesthood,” Church History

-“Race and the Church: All Are Alike Unto God,” LDS Newsroom
+“Race and the Church: All Are Alike Unto God,” Newsroom